-Les Bleus' head coach says his side have to remain focused in their play-off clash, and has singled out their opponents' wide players as dangerous threats
+Les Bleus' head coach says his side has to remain focused in its playoff clash and has singled out its opponents' wide players as dangerous threats.

-The former midfielder won the trophy with France in 1998 but four years previously he was part of a squad that failed to make the tournament in the USA after they were beaten by Bulgaria in a play-off.
+The former midfielder won the trophy with France in 1998, but four years previously he was part of a squad that failed to make the tournament in the USA after it was beaten by Bulgaria in a playoff.

-Les Bleus face Ukraine in a two-leg play-off, with the first leg taking place on Friday in Kiev, and Deschamps is desperate to avoid a chilling case of deja-vu.
+Les Bleus face Ukraine in a two-legged playoff, with the first leg taking place on Friday in Kiev, and Deschamps is desperate to avoid a chilling case of deja-vu.